Yevgeny Zamyatin: 1917–1931: Return to Russia

-But, as the Russian Civil War of 1917-1923 continued, Zamyatin's writings and statements became increasingly satirical and critical toward the Bolshevik party.
+As the Russian Civil War of 1917–1923 continued, Zamyatin's writings and statements became increasingly satirical and critical toward the Bolshevik party.
 Even though he was an Old Bolshevik and even though "he accepted the revolution", Zamyatin believed that independent speech and thought are necessary to any healthy society and opposed the Party's increasing suppression of freedom of speech and the censorship of literature, the media, and the arts.

-In his 1918 essay Scythians?
-Zamyatin wrote: "Christ on Golgotha, between two thieves, bleeding to death drop by drop, is the victor - because he has been crucified, because, in practical terms, he has been vanquished.
+In his 1918 essay "Scythians?"
+Zamyatin wrote: Christ on Golgotha, between two thieves, bleeding to death drop by drop, is the victor – because he has been crucified, because, in practical terms, he has been vanquished.
 But Christ victorious in practical terms is the Grand Inquisitor.
 And worse, Christ victorious in practical terms is a paunchy priest in a silk-lined purple robe, who dispenses benedictions with his right hand and collects donations with his left.
 The Fair Lady, in legal marriage, is simply Mrs. So-and-So, with hair curlers at night and a migraine in the morning.
 And Marx, having come down to earth, is simply a Krylenko.
 Such is the irony and such is the wisdom of fate.
 Wisdom because this ironic law holds the pledge of eternal movement forward.
 The realization, materialisation, practical victory of an idea immediately gives it a philistine hue.
-And the true Scythian will smell from a mile away the odor of dwellings, the odor of cabbage soup, the odor of the priest in his purple cassock, the odor of Krylenko -- and will hasten away from the dwellings, into the steppe, to freedom."
+And the true Scythian will smell from a mile away the odor of dwellings, the odor of cabbage soup, the odor of the priest in his purple cassock, the odor of Krylenko — and will hasten away from the dwellings, into the steppe, to freedom."

-Later in the same essay, Zamyatin quoted a recent poem by Andrei Bely and used it to further criticize People's Commissar for Military Affairs Nikolai Krylenko and those like him for having, "covered Russia with a pile of carcasses" and for "dreaming of socialist-Napoleonic Wars in Europe - throughout the world, throughout the universe!
+Later in the same essay, Zamyatin quoted a recent poem by Andrei Bely and used it to further criticize People's Commissar for Military Affairs Nikolai Krylenko and those like him for having, "covered Russia with a pile of carcasses" and for "dreaming of socialist–Napoleonic Wars in Europe — throughout the world, throughout the universe!
 But let us not jest incautiously.
 Bely is honest, and did not intend to speak about the Krylenkos."

-In 1919, Zamyatin wrote: "He who has found his ideal today is, like Lot's wife, already turned into a pillar of salt and does not move ahead.
+In 1919, Zamyatin wrote, "He who has found his ideal today is, like Lot's wife, already turned into a pillar of salt and does not move ahead.
 The world is kept alive only by heretics: the heretic Christ, the heretic Copernicus, the heretic Tolstoy.
 Our symbol of faith is heresy."